 Reboot Sequence: All systems online and operational

 I was aroused at exactly 06:45:00.
 Actually, my motherboard rebooted 20 milliseconds earlier to the reboot sequence, which involved waking up my human brain via stimulation of Ascending Reticular Activating System.
 The first thing I did after regaining consciousness was to review the Standby Surveillance Log.
-Even though I require both my human brain and motherboard to be conscious, my sensory drive is still functional when my human brain is asleep.
-Instead of relaying sensory information to my brain, however, it simplt stores it in the Standby Surveillance Log to be reviewed after I wake up.
+Even though I required both my human brain and motherboard to be conscious, my sensory drive was still functional when my human brain was asleep.
+Instead of relaying sensory information to my brain, however, it simply stored it in the Standby Surveillance Log to be reviewed after I woke up.
 There had been nothing eventful last night.